Large Scale Prediction with Decision Trees: Introduction

-Though our primary focus is theoretical, to make this paper likewise relevant to the applied user of decision trees, we focus exclusively on Classification and Regression Trees (CART) \cite{breiman1984} methodology---undoubtedly the most popular one for regression and classification problems.
-On the theoretical side, this methodology raises a number of technical challenges which stem from the top down greedy recursive splitting and line search needed to find the best split points, thereby making CART notoriously difficult to study.
+Though our primary focus is theoretical, to make this paper likewise relevant to the applied user of decision trees, we focus on Classification And Regression Trees (CART) \citep{breiman1984} and C4.5 \citep{quinlan1993c4} methodology---undoubtedly the most popular varieties for regression and classification problems.
+On the theoretical side, these approaches raise a number of technical challenges which stem from the top down greedy recursive splitting and line search needed to find the best split points, thereby making CART and C4.5 notoriously difficult to study.
 These subtle mechanisms are of course desirable from a statistical standpoint, as they endow the decision tree with the ability to adapt to structural and qualitative properties of the underlying statistical model (such as sparsity and smoothness).
-Notwithstanding these major challenges, we take a significant step forward in advancing the theory of decision trees and prove the following (informal) statement in this paper: \begin{quotation} \textit{Decision trees constructed with CART methodology are universally consistent for high dimensional additive models, where the number of predictor variables is allowed to grow exponentially fast with the sample size.} \end{quotation} The consistency (in mean squared error) is universal in the sense that there are no a priori assumptions on the input distribution, thereby improving upon most past work which requires the predictor variables to be continuous and either independent or near-independent (e.g., joint densities which are bounded above and below by fixed positive constants).
+Notwithstanding these major challenges, we take a significant step forward in advancing the theory of decision trees and prove the following (informal) statement in this paper: \begin{quotation} \textit{Decision trees constructed with CART and C4.5 methodology are consistent for large scale predictive models, where the number of predictor variables is allowed to grow sub-exponentially with the sample size, under $ \ell_0 $ or $\ell_1$ sparsity constraints.} \end{quotation} The consistency (with respect to mean squared error risk for regression and excess mis-classification risk for classification) is shown under essentially no assumptions on the predictor variables, thereby improving upon most past work which requires the them to be continuous and either independent or near-independent (e.g., uniformly distributed or with joint densities which are bounded above and below by fixed positive constants).

-Expectedly, our results for individual trees also carry over to ensembles, namely, Breiman's random forests \cite{breiman2001}, which among other things, use CART methodology for the constituent trees.
-The surprising finding here is that the ``mtry'' tuning parameter (which equals the number of randomly selected candidate variables for splitting at each node) can be significantly smaller than the number of predictor variables.
-Specifically, ``mtry'' can vanish as a fraction of the number of predictor variables and random forests can still be consistent.
-The conclusion of this result clearly has implications for the computational cost of growing each tree, since the optimal split points only need to be computed for a (possibly) very small subset of the variables at each node.
-Informally stated:

-\begin{quotation} \textit{Breiman's random forests are universally consistent for high dimensional additive models, where ``mtry'' is allowed to vanish as a fraction of the number of predictor variables.} \end{quotation}